aissamboudi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5. I'd prefer the first ones actually : Display the first 10 lines of /etc/passwd
 6. Line 2 : display the third line of the file iacta
 7 : Create a file
+8 : write ls -la in a file ls_cwd_content